-Step 5: Council staff prepare a draft lease or licence agreement using Council's standard template and any special conditions.
+Step 5: Council staff prepare a draft Lease or Licence agreement using Council's standard template and any special conditions.

-Step 6: Council publicly notifies its intent to lease or licence the property in accordance with the Local Government Act 1993.
+Step 6: Council publicly notifies its intent to Lease or Licence the property in accordance with the Act.

 Step 7: Council staff consider any submissions received during the notification period.
-If the proposed lease or licence term is over 5 years and Council receives an objection to the proposal during the notification period, it must forward the proposal to the Minister for Local Government for consent, as required in the Local Government Act 1993
+If the proposed Lease or Licence term is over 5 years and Council receives an objection to the proposal during the notification period, it must forward the proposal to the Minister for consent, as required in the Act.

-Step 8: Council staff liaise with the tenant and complete the leasing or licensing process.
+Step 8: Council staff liaise with the tenant and complete the Leasing or Licensing process.